nikodem-wrona/mcp-calculators/README.md

 # MCP Streamable HTTP Server Example

-This is an example of an MCP (Model Context Protocol) server that provides a collection of calculator tools.
+This is an MCP (Model Context Protocol) server that provides a collection of calculator tools.
 It's built with Express and TypeScript and uses the streamable HTTP transport.

 ## Features

 - Streamable HTTP transport with session management.
 - An Ohm's Law calculator tool.
-- Linting with ESLint.
-- Code formatting with Prettier.

 ## Getting Started

 ### Prerequisites

 - Node.js (v18 or later)
-- npm

 ### Installation

 1. Clone the repository.